SCIM provisioning overview

 • CrashPlan does not make any changes to your provisioning provider.
 Therefore, CrashPlan does not add, modify, or deactivate users in the provisioning provider.

 • Use LDAP.
 If your directory service requires LDAP to connect to CrashPlan, use the CrashPlan User Directory Sync Tool.
-To configure the tool in your CrashPlan environment, contact your Customer Success Manager (CSM).
+To configure the tool in your CrashPlan environment, contact your Account Executive.

 Requirements